oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

 7. On the "Review & Submit" screen:
     - Review your entries and click "Analyze Source" in the Source column.
 The analysis will open in a new browser tab and will take a few minutes to complete
     - When the analysis is complete review CPAT Results.
 The blocker with regards to Multimedia Types being desupported in 19c can be ignored.
 Tables with Multimedia objects in 12c will not be migrated to 19c.
-The 3 warnings can also be ignored for the purpose of this demo:
+The 3 warnings can also be ignored for the purpose of this lab:

       ![CPAT Results](images/a_t3_04_cpat_results.png " ")